-Jobs had a lifelong affection for Japan, and visited often.
+Jobs harbored a lifelong affection for Japan, and visited often.
 The most obvious illustration of this was the mock turtleneck he wore throughout his 1997-2011 stint as Apple CEO.
-The shirt was inspired by uniforms worn at the Sony factory in Japan, and created by Japanese fashion designer Issey Miyake.
+The shirt, created by Japanese fashion designer Issey Miyake, was inspired by uniforms worn at the Sony factory in Japan.

 Jobs also loved Japanese food (he became a regular at Jinshō, a sushi restaurant in Silicon Valley).
 Plus, he collected artisanal objects — such as ceramics — during his trips to Japan.